secretstartups/handbook/okrs/index.html.md

 ### The quarter begins

-The Chief of Staff updates the OKR page for the current quarter to be active.
+The Chief of Staff to the CEO updates the OKR page for the current quarter to be active.
 CEO OKRs may be included in the next formal or informal Board meeting.

 ### Making changes within quarter